General Prologue to The Canterbury Tales

 cheat farmers and tampering with scales to take inordinate profits from

-hungry people who depended on the Miller to provide them with the
+hungry people who depended on them to provide the

 most basic item in their diet: the flour ground from grain.
 Particularly during times of famine